-Histology and Immunohistochemistry-Full-thickness biopsies from the excision wounds were processed according to standard procedures.
-In brief, samples were fixed in formalin for 24 h, dehydrated in a gradient series of alcohol, and embedded in paraffin.
-Deparaffinized sections were rehydrated in graded alcohols and stained with hematoxylin and eosin (H&E) for standard histology.
-Immunohistochemical staining for proliferation and activation of Erk1/2 was performed on formalin-fixed, paraffin-embedded sections using a Ki-67 (RM-9106, Thermo Scientific) and phospho-Erk1/2 antibody, respectively.
+Histology and immunohistochemistry -Full-thickness biopsies from the excision wounds were processed according to standard procedures.
+In brief, samples were fixed in formalin for 24 hours, dehydrated in a gradient series of alcohol and embedded in paraffin.
+Deparaffinized sections were rehydrated in graded alcohols and stained with hematoxylin and eosin (HE) for standard histology.
+Immunohistochemical staining for proliferation and activation of Erk1/2 was performed on formalin-fixed, paraffin-embedded sections using a Ki-67 (RM-9106, Thermo and phospho-Erk1/2 Scientific) antibody, respectively.
 Quantification of positively stained cells in the area of the wound was performed in a double-blinded fashion with the HistoQuest analysis software (TissueGnostics GmbH, Vienna, Austria).

-Statistical Analysis-All data are presented as mean + S.D. except when indicated otherwise.
-Normal distribution of data was tested with the Kolmogorov-Smirnov test.
-Comparisons between groups were calculated using either Student's t test (unpaired, two-tailed), one-way ANOVA with Tukey's multiple comparison test, or Kruskal-Wallis test with Dunn's multiple comparison test, and p values ≤ 0.05 were considered as statistically significant.
-All calculations were performed using GraphPad software (GraphPad Software, Inc., San Diego, CA).
+Statistical analysis - All data is presented as mean+standard deviation (SD) except indicated otherwise.
+Normal distribution of data was tested with the Kolmogorov-Smirnov-test.
+Comparisons between groups were calculated using either Student's t-test (unpaired, two-tailed), One-way ANOVA with Tukey's multiple comparison test or Kruskal-Wallis test with Dunn's multiple comparison test, and P-values ≤ 0.05 were considered statistically significant. as calculations were performed using GraphPad Software (GraphPad Software, Inc., SanDiego, CA, USA).

-Study Approval-The in vivo study was conducted in accordance with protocols approved by the local Committee on Animal Experiments of Vienna, Austria.
-All experiments were performed according to the policies, procedures, and responsibilities for the care and use of laboratory animals at the Ludwig Boltzmann Institute for Experimental and Clinical Traumatology, Vienna, Austria.
+Study approval - The in vivo study was conducted in accordance with protocols approved by the local Committee on Animal Experiments of Vienna, Austria.
+All experiments were performed according to the policies, procedures and responsibilities for the care and use of laboratory animals at the Ludwig Boltzmann Institute for Experimental and Clinical Traumatology, Vienna, Austria.
 For human ASCs, liposuction material of male and female patients between 31 and 40 years of age was used.
-The collection of human adipose tissue was approved by the local ethical review board, and informed, written consent was obtained from each patient prior to the use of the collected material for this research project.
+The collection of human adipose tissue was approved by the local ethical review board and informed, written consent was obtained from each patient prior to the use of the collected material for this research project.